This post, “Is Zyrtec Gluten-Free?” contains an affiliate link.

 So I decided to take matters into my own hands and use the Nima Sensor to answer this question, “Is Zyrtec Gluten-Free?,” once and for all!

 In case you’re not familiar with it, the Nima Sensor is a nifty little gadget that allows you to test a pea-sized amount of a food product for gluten.
 The sensor will give you a wheat sign if gluten is present, and a smiley face if it’s gluten-free (or contains less than 20 ppm of gluten, which is the FDA requirement to be considered gluten-free).
-You can purchase the device on the Nima website and then you also need to purchase refill testing capsules each month.

 I think of Nima as just another measure you can take to make sure you don’t end up getting glutened.
 It does have some limitations, however, because you only test a small sample of the food (not the entire dish).
 It is not a replacement for common sense, checking products with manufacturers and asking your waiter a lot of questions about how your food is prepared.